alf-tool/alf-core/README.md

 completely described with 'alf help OPERATOR'.
 They all have a similar invocation syntax in shell:

-    alf --input=operand1,operand2,...
-OPERATOR args...
+    alf operator operands... -- args...

-For examples, you can try the following (display suppliers that live in Paris):
+For example, try the following:

+    # display suppliers that live in Paris
-    alf --input=suppliers restrict "city == 'Paris'"
+    alf restrict suppliers -- "city == 'Paris'"

+    # join suppliers and cities (no args here)
+    alf join suppliers cities

-For educational purposes, the 'suppliers' input is magically resolved as denoting the file examples/suppliers.rash.
-You'll find other data files: parts.rash, supplies.rash and cities.rash that are resolved magically as well, and with which you can play.
+For educational purposes, 'suppliers' and 'cities' inputs are magically resolved as denoting the files examples/suppliers.rash and examples/cities.rash, respectively.
+You'll find other data files: parts.rash, supplies.rash that are resolved magically as well and with which you can play.

+Moreover, unary operators read their operand on standard input when not specified.
+For example, the invocation below is equivalent from the one given above.

+    # display suppliers that live in Paris
+    cat examples/suppliers.rash | alf restrict -- "city == 'Paris'"

+When only one operand is present in invocations of binary operators, they read their left operand from standard input.
+Therefore, the join given above can also be written as follows:

+    cat examples/suppliers.rash | alf join cities

+The relational algebra is _closed_ under its operators, which means that the latter take relations as operands, and return a relation.
+Therefore operator invocations can be nested, that is, operands can be other relational expressions.
+When you use alf in a shell, it simply means that you can pipe operators as you want:

+    alf show --rash suppliers | alf join cities | alf restrict -- "status > 10"

+## Obtaining a friendly text output, or yaml files, etc.

 For more friendly output, try the following:

     # the show command renders a text table by default
     alf show [--text] suppliers